letsencrypt/acme-spec/draft-barnes-acme.md

 }
 ~~~~~~~~~~

 The path at which the resource is provisioned is determined by the client, but MUST begin with ".well-known/acme-challenge/".
-The content type of the resource MUST be "text/plain".
+The content type of the resource, if provided, MUST be "application/jose+json".
 In addition to expressing the path in the JWS as described above, the client returns the part of the path coming after that prefix in its Response message.

 type (required, string):
 : The string "simpleHttp"